CongXu519/Docker_Kubernetes/README.md

 # Docker_Kubernetes
-I write 5 blogs after learning of Docker and Kubernetes.
+I wrote 5 blogs after learning of Docker and Kubernetes.

 # Introduction of Docker and Kubernetes
 ```